-- 14.1.
+14.1.
 Stage 1 of the marina (divided into substages 1a and 1b) will consist of a maximum of 94 berths with part of the floating breakwater as required.
 Subsequent stages of up to 94 additional berths may proceed subject to a range of strict assessment triggers to be outlined in any Concept Plan or subsequent approval (see also Principle 19).
-Other land based marina functions will also occur without being limited to specific staging of the water-based marina. - 14.2.
-The proposed 188 berth marina being constructed in stages (up to 5 stages across the full marina with a 94 berth 'hold point' as defined in the Concept Approval) as conceptually identified in Figure 62 and being designed to meet AS 3962-2001 "Guidelines for Design of Marinas". - 14.3.
-The proposed Marina will provide for boats predominantly up to a maximum length of 20m, with the option to provide up to two berths for boats between 20-30m length generally in locations as shown in Figure 63, and where no dredging is required and where the berth complies with AS 3962 for that vessel - 14.4.
+Other land based marina functions will also occur without being limited to specific staging of the water-based marina.

+14.2.
+The proposed 188 berth marina being constructed in stages (up to 5 stages across the full marina with a 94 berth 'hold point' as defined in the Concept Approval) as conceptually identified in Figure 62 and being designed to meet AS 3962-2001 "Guidelines for Design of Marinas".

+14.3.
+The proposed Marina will provide for boats predominantly up to a maximum length of 20m, with the option to provide up to two berths for boats between 20-30m length with a maximum draught of 1.9m generally in locations as shown in Figure 63.
+No dredging is permitted to facilitate the berthing of any vessels

+14.4.
+NOTE: The berthing of boats with a draught in excess of 1.9m in the locations identified in Figure 63 in Principle 14 may be permitted if it can be demonstrated that these vessels can safely pass through the Swansea Channel.

+14.5.
 The proposed Marina will be connected to the shore based components in a manner than does not unreasonably restrict public access along the foreshore.
-Structures crossing the narrow fringing seagrass, to be constructed with open grating to limit shading impacts. - 14.5.
-The proposed Marina to be protected by an outer floating Breakwater - 14.6.
+Structures crossing the narrow fringing seagrass, to be constructed with open grating to limit shading impacts.

+14.6.
+The proposed Marina to be protected by an outer floating Breakwater

+14.7.
 The proposed Marina is to include a landward floating boardwalk parallel to the foreshore.
-That boardwalk and its connections to the foreshore, are to be publicly accessible. - 14.7.
-Marina arms to consist of floating pontoons. - 14.8.
+That boardwalk and its connections to the foreshore, are to be publicly accessible.

+14.8.
+Marina arms to consist of floating pontoons.

+14.9.
 Provision being for casual public berthing (as part of each stage including temporary provision in Stage 1a) and provision made for occasional berthing of tourist boats on outside eastern edge of the breakwater.
-This berthing is in addition to the maximum 188 berths of the marina and can be under the care and control of the marina but to be made available for casual public berthing - 14.9.
-Vessel exclusion zone to south of southern breakwater to protect extensive sea grass areas, if required by authorities. - 14.10.
-Berths to be provided with water, power and lighting services. - 14.11.
-Marina to include required fire fighting equipment plus public fuel and sewage pump out within Stage 1a.
-Double skinned fuel storage tanks to be provided on land.
+This berthing is in addition to the maximum 188 berths of the marina and can be under the care and control of the marina but to be made available for casual public berthing information and signposted on the wharf.

+14.10.
+Vessel exclusion zone to south of southern breakwater to protect extensive sea grass areas, if required by authorities.

+14.11.
+Berths to be provided with water, power and lighting services.

+maintenance facilities.

+phase of the water and land based marina development.

+include operational management of the facility.

+principles, this Principle 14 prevails).